Chicken Korma vs. Tikka Masala: What Makes Them Different?

-But don’t panic.
-In this article, you’ll learn the primary differences: in ingredients, spices, and cooking method variations between the two sauces (and dishes).
-Here we come.
+In this article, you’ll learn these primary differences in ingredients, spices, and cooking method variations between the two sauces (and dishes).

 a varying blend of spices used in Indian cooking.